Duke of Edinburgh Gold (Year 12 & 13)

 Duke of Edinburgh Gold Award (YEAR 12 & 13)

-The award is highly challenging but highly rewarding.
+The award is challenging but exceptionally rewarding.
 If achieved, it is highly valued by employers and universities alike due to the nature of commitment it has entailed.

-Participants are required to complete sections in Skill, Volunteering, Physical, as well as a residential away from home.
+Participants are required to complete sections in skills, volunteering, physical, as well as residential which involves a stay away from home.

-If you complete the Award, you will make a trip to a Royal Palace to receive your Award from Prince Phillip or Prince Andrew.
+If you complete the Award, you will make a trip to a Royal Palace to receive your Award from a member of the Royal family.
 You must complete it by the age of 25.

 - Once you are 16 you can do your Gold DofE programme.
 No activities can be counted for this before your 16th birthday.

 - You’ll spend 12 months on your Volunteering section.
 For Physical and Skills you must spend 12 months on one and six months on the other - you decide which way round you do it.